-Mensin Gold Bibiani Limited (MGBL), a subsidiary of Resolute Mining, is the owner of the project.
-Resolute Mining owns 90% of MGBL, while the Ghana Government owns the remaining 10%.
+Mensin Gold Bibiani Limited (MGBL), a wholly owned subsidiary of Resolute Mining, is the owner of the Bibiani gold project.
+Resolute Mining currently owns 100% of MGBL while the Ghana Government is entitled to a 10% free carried interest in MGBL.

 Resolute gained control over the Bibiani project through a deed of company arrangement (DOCA) with Noble Mineral Resources.
 The ownership was transferred to MGBL in June 2014.